skiffos/SkiffOS/configs/virt/wsl/README.md

 [this guide]: https://aka.ms/wsl2-install

-You can then import the SkiffOS build output `rootfs.tar.gz`:
+You can then import the SkiffOS build output `skiffos.tar.gz`:

 ```
 # import, creating rootfs file at storage path